Sharon Gilchrist: Current work

 After touring with the Quartet, Sharon's played regularly with Joe West, Susan Holmes and Ben Wright as the "Santa Fe All-Stars".
 She continued to teach mandolin in the College of Santa Fe (now Santa Fe University of Art and Design) and recently in California.
 In 2008, Sharon composed music for two film shorts produced by the New Mexico Film Intensive – "Milagros" (sound-track recorded by musician and recording engineer Jono Manson and another entitled, "La Sevillana" composed with Ben Wright and Ezra Bussman.
 During this time she also began teaching at music camps around the nation (see below).
 In 2010, Sharon began performing with Darol Anger in several configurations including a special guest performance with The Republic of Strings in 2010, the Cascadia Yulegrass project in 2009 and 2010, with a trio including guitarist, singer-songwriter Scott Law in 2010 and most recently in 2012 with Darol Anger and The Furies.
 She moved to Oakland, California in 2012 and plays on occasion with Bay Area-based musicians Laurie Lewis and the Right Hands as well as Kathy Kallick and Annie Staninec.

 Private Mandolin Lessons and Instruction

 Sharon served as an adjunct professor teaching private mandolin lessons at the College of Santa Fe from 2004 to 2011.
 She has taught private mandolin lessons since 2001 and has also taught at national music camps and workshops including Bluegrass Week at Augusta Heritage Center in Elkins, West Virginia (2008, 2009, 2010); Mandolin Camp North (2010, 2011, 2012), ZoukFest (2006) Steve Kaufman Kamp (2010), Grand Targhee Bluegrass Camp (2012) and leads mandolin workshops corresponding to her touring schedule.
-She currently teaches private mandolin lessons at the 5th String music store in Berkeley, California in the East Bay and also teaches mandolin lessons on line via Skype.
+She taught private mandolin lessons at the 5th String music store in Berkeley, California until the store closed.
+She currently teaches several online mandolin courses and workshops on Peghead Nation.